Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Dark Night of the Soul Explained"](./images/dark_night_of_the_soul_explained.png "Dark Night of the Soul Explained")

-  * Cooper's sacriface puts him inside the tesseract (a mesterious construct where time is represented as a phicical dimention)
+  * Cooper's sacrifice puts him inside the tesseract (a mysterious construct where time is represented as a physical dimension)
   * Cooper is forced to relive he's greatest mistake - leaving his children to go on the false mission

 ---